 The key difference between Column Store and SQL database is that in Column-store you don’t have to maintain consistent column numbers.
-You can add a new column to any row without having to add them in all the rows of the database.
-Because of its similarity to SQL databases, column store are easier to query than previously mentioned NoSQL databases but they are not as flexible in storing random information like document store or key-value store.
+You can add a new column to any row without having to add them to all the rows of the database.
+Because of its similarity to SQL databases, column store is easier to query than previously mentioned NoSQL databases but they are not as flexible in storing random information like document store or key-value store.

 Developers mainly use column databases in

 - Content management systems